 - Save and it will appear in your Collections panel

-However, any regular collection can be made into a Target Collection instead of using Quick Collections by right clicking on the collection name and selecting “Set as Target Collection” from the drop down menu.
+Any regular collection can be made into a Target Collection instead of using Quick Collections.
+Simply right click on the collection name and selecting “Set as Target Collection” from the drop down menu.

-Once you’ve created a Target Collection, when you highlight a photo and then click B (or right click and select Add to Target Collection), instead of the image going to the Quick Collection, it will go to the collection you’ve set as a target.
+Once you’ve created a Target Collection, when you highlight a photo and then click B (or right click and select Add to Target Collection), instead of going to the Quick Collection, it’ll go to the collection you’ve set as a target.

 To remove the photo from the Target Collection, just hit B again or right click and select Remove from Target Collection in the dropdown menu.